 - Block entries or “board up” your home

-- Shut-off your water, electricity, gas, and other services
+- Shut-off your water, electricity, gas, and other amenities

 - Cause disturbances to force you out of your home like loud noises

-- Take, keep, destroy, or put your property and other belongs on the street
+- Take, keep, remove, or destroy your personal property